NRCan/CanFlood/docs/source/toolsets.rst

 This sub-tool provides the following outputs:

   • *dike segment exposure (‘dexpo’) dataset*: freeboard .csv output and main input to the Dike Vulnerability sub-tool;
-  • *processed dikes layer* (optional): this is a modified version of the original input file, showing the ‘dexpo’ data on the original dikes geometry.
+  • *processed dikes layer* (optional): this is a modified version of the original input file, showing the ‘dexpo’ data on the original dikes geometry;
   • *transects layer* (optional): these are the perpendicular segments of length and spacing specified by the user where the crest elevation and WSL sampling are performed at the head and tail respectively;
   • *transect exposure points* (optional): each transect head with all calculated values;
   • *breach points layer* (optional): transect heads with negative freeboard values;